micobruh/safe-rl/README.md

 pip install pycuda
 ```

-If the device shows "cuda:0" is an option, then this works
+If the device shows "cuda:0" is an option, then this works.